 Costs: from 39,99 euros

-Plants vs. Zombies - Battle for Neighborville was noticeably developed as a compromise for the Nintendo Switch.
-Visually, the game wins at most a flower pot, which is mainly due to the rather poorly detailed and fuzzy graphics.
-After all: You can play smoothly and smoothly in the games; The shooter seems to be able to keep the frame rate of 30 FPS stable.
+Plants vs. Zombies – Battle for Neighborville is noticeable as a compromise for the Nintendo Switch been developed.
+Visually, the game wins at most a flowerpot, which is mainly due to the rather poor detail and blurry graphics.
+At least: You can play the games smoothly and smoothly, although the video sequences sometimes stutter.
+The shooter seems to be able to keep the frame rate of 30 FPS stable.

 As a "Complete Edition" Plants vs. Zombies - Battle for Neighborville for Nintendo Switch offers the complete flower zombie experience for a comparatively small dollar.
 Not everything is "only" solid in the Switch version.
 The game definitely has strengths on the Nintendo hybrid console: For example, you can gamble on the go, then primarily offline against the AI – unless there is a Wifi connection.
 Input with the Joy-Cons is also excellent and fun, and you can even turn on motion control if you want.
 All menus can be operated by touch, which is known from the Nintendo Switch, but a nice goodie that you like to use.